Where to Cut Costs for Your Wedding Budget

 Exchange vows in a naturally beautiful place.
 Pick a public park, a flower garden, or an already ornate house of worship so you don't have to spend a dime on decorations.

-Reduce the number of overall dinner courses (making each of three courses fabulous costs less than serving five individual courses) and keep your menu simple.
+Reduce the number of overall dinner courses (making each of the three courses fabulous costs less than serving five individual courses) and keep your menu simple.
 Stick with the specialties of the season and region.
 Buy your own alcohol.
-Have the caterers bring out the fancy Dom Perignon for the toast, but then switch to a less expensive champagne for the rest of the night – no one will ever see the bottle, or know the difference.
+Have the caterers bring out the fancy Dom Perignon for the toast, but then switch to a less expensive champagne for the rest of the night—no one will ever see the bottle, or know the difference.

 Keep the band small.
 If their equipment is modern and up-to-date, a small combo band shouldn't sound like it's that small.
 Or have the band do double-duty, playing at your ceremony and then at your reception.
 Alternatively, opt for a DJ.
 The best DJs and bands are in highest demand on Saturday nights, so try Friday or Sunday for a slightly discounted rate.

-Consider having only the ceremony filmed.
-Forego complicated editing.
-(You'll want at least minimal editing done, however -- otherwise you'll end up with four to eight hours of video, some of which is not so interesting!)
-Whatever you do, don't skip videography altogether -- you'll regret it if you do.
+Consider having only the ceremony filmed and skip complicated editing.
+(But you'll want at least minimal editing done, otherwise you'll end up with four to eight hours of video, some of which isn't so interesting.)
+Whatever you do, don't skip videography altogether—you'll regret it if you do.
 Consider this: Wouldn't you love to watch your grandparents' wedding video?

-Get silver or white gold wedding bands now, and upgrade to platinum on your first anniversary.
+Get silver or white gold wedding bands now, and upgrade to platinum on an anniversary.

 Use the mileage/frequent-flyer miles you earned when using your trusty credit card to pay for your flight.
 Avoid traveling during high season, the peak tourist time when things are most crowded and in demand.
-Check airfares for departures out of nearby, smaller cities -- Milwaukee instead of Chicago, Baltimore instead of D.C.
-Or get a package instead of purchasing plane tickets, hotel, and food separately.
-And definitely let people know that you're on your honeymoon.
+Check airfares for departures out of nearby, smaller cities—Milwaukee instead of Chicago, Baltimore instead of DC.
+Or get a package instead of purchasing plane tickets, hotel and food separately.
+And definitely let people know you're on your honeymoon.
 It could result in perks like chilled champagne waiting for you in your suite, or free upgrades.

-Source: Joyce Scardina Becker of Events of Distinction, San Francisco, CA.
+Source: Joyce Scardina Becker of Events of Distinction, San Francisco